Domaine du Colombier

 Biodiversity: The vineyard has everything to gain by developing in a varied natural system.
 Groves, hedges, banks, flowers, small rivers play a role in defense against pests and climatic hazards.
 These vegetative systems provide habitat for insects, but also birds and reptiles, which are natural predators of many pests of the vine.

 Pest control management: The plant health strategy is developed in order to make every effort to reduce the use of chemicals sprayed on the vines.
-Among other treatments, a successful and risky technique implemented two years ago on some estate domaine vineyard greatly helped to reduce fungicides doses up to 40 to 50%.
+Among other treatments, a successful and risky technique implemented on some estate domaine vineyard greatly helped to reduce fungicides doses up to 40 to 50%.
 This technique is called “Sexual Confusion”.

 How can we protect vineyards from the dreaded vine moth larvae without using insecticides?
 These larvae can cause significant damage to grapes and create gateways to disease.
 To contain the populations of this insect is used an approved for organic farming technique.
 The fight by “mating disruption” is the answer.
 In order to be fertilized, the female moths release of sex hormones (or pheromones) that enable males to locate them more easily.
 Every year, a number of diffusers are placed in order to release a high dose of female pheromones in the vineyards.
 These pheromone traps confuse male moths and prevent them from finding their mates.
 Since there is no mating, the eggs aren’t fertilized, and don’t hatch.
 This hormone is absolutely safe.
 In fact, it’s nothing more than a reconstituted “smell”.
 All this requires old agricultural wisdom, daily vines observation and strict support from biologists technicians.